matgarate/Blender_ParadoxToolkit/README.md

 In the [Addon Wiki](https://github.com/matgarate/Blender_ParadoxToolkit/wiki/) you can find how to install the addon, the quickstart guide, and a description for the addon tools.

+The fundamental equations to construct the impossible figures are based on the paper by Tiffany C. Inglis (2014, Proceedings of Bridges).

 ## Learning
 You can check the quickstart tutorial [here.](https://youtu.be/tf6iKm49Eyk)